-Malagasy environmental human rights defender Raleva was arrested in the Vohilava village on 27 September by local police, after a public meeting organized by representatives of a Chinese gold mining company and the local head of district.
-The meeting was to inform the area residents that the mining company had received the necessary permits to resume their previously suspended mining activities.
-The company's activities had been suspended by Madagascar's Ministry of Mines and Petrol following several protests in 2016 where protestors claimed the company was operating without the necessary approvals and permits required by law.

-During the meeting, Raleva asked representatives from the gold mining company to show those present the mining and environmental permits.
-According to his lawyer, representatives of the company verbally threatened him, and he was subsequently arrested on the charge of 'use of false title'.
-He has been wrongfully accused of falsely using the title of "Head of District".
-Raleya has denied this accusation, and the local head of district was present at the meeting himself, making it difficult for Raleva to have presented himself as the head of district.
+Local police arrested Raleva on 27 September in the Vohilava village for asking to see the mining and environmental permits of a Chinese gold mining company operating in Mananjary.
+His arrest occurred during a public meeting organized by the Chinese company and the local head of district.
+The meeting was to inform the Marokarima residents that the mining company had received the necessary permits to resume their previously suspended mining activities in the area.
+The company's activities had been suspended by Madagascar's Ministry of Mines and Petrol following several protests in 2016 where protestors claimed the company was operating without the necessary permits required by law.
+According to Raleva's lawyer, representatives of the company verbally threatened him, and he was later charged with 'use of false title'.
+He was accused of falsely using the title of "Head of District".
+Raleva has denied this accusation, and the local head of district.